 MOVIN’ IN CIRCLES

 The intertwining courses promised to imbue this Ridge City with a sense of density and multi-dimensionality.
-I’m a sucker for that concept, in theory, and I like how it was utilized in Rage Racer before it.
-But in practice, most of RRV’s courses are just slight variations on others.
+Iโm a sucker for that concept, in theory, and I like how it was utilized in Rage Racer before it.
+But in practice, most of RRV’s courses are just slight variations on the others.
 They share too many of the same spaces to feel unique and the few diversions they do make are rarely interesting or memorable.
 Counterintuitively, the multi-layered course designs simply grant more ways to see how small and stifling Ridge City really is.
 That probably wasn’t the intended effect.

 For anyone living in communities reshaped by the overbearance of big tech and other conglomerates, Ridge City’s transformation in RRV may seem distressingly familiar.
 I’ve been there before.
 Hell, I lived in that city for over 15 years.
-The imagination needn’t wander far to infer its ruin.
+The imagination neednโt wander far to infer its ruin.

 The reconstructed skyline is ornate.
 Attractive.
 Superficial.
-It evokes ambience for ambience’s sake.
+It evokes ambience for ambienceโs sake.
 If this Ridge City is indeed a place people call home, it has abandoned such trivialities as public spaces or culture.

-Although RRV’s Ridge City fails to ignite my imagination as a habitable space, I adore cruising its sleek streets.
-And it really is a gorgeous setting, aliasing be damned.
-In Namco’s pivot to a more grounded aesthetic, the city appears both striking and serene.
+Although RRVโs Ridge City fails to ignite my imagination as a habitable space, I adore cruising its utilitarian streets.
+In Namcoโs pivot to a more grounded aesthetic, the city appears both striking and serene.
 At night, its highways bathe in an incandescent glow.
-The cars sheen and flicker under street lamps and — with their low suspensions — they ignite blooms of sparks at the faintest hint of an incline to scrape against.
-Meanwhile, the coast is stunning in dusk’s tinge, even if the seaside redevelopment banishes all but the wealthiest holiday goers from taking it in.
+The cars sheen and flicker under street lamps and โ with their low suspensions โ they ignite blooms of sparks at the faintest hint of an incline to scrape against.
+Also, the coast stuns with duskโs tinge, even if the promenadeโs redevelopment banishes all but the wealthiest holiday goers from taking it in.

 THE OBJECTIVE

 The years between the first and fifth Ridge Racers marked a period of upheaval as video games scrambled to find their footing in the third dimension and legitimize themselves as a creative, culturally significant force.
-As game makers sought to chart the future, they pioneered an array of concepts, mechanics, and technologies in hopes of progressing the medium forward in meaningful ways.
+As game makers sought to chart the future, they pioneered an array of concepts, mechanics, and technologies in hopes of progressing the medium forward in new and meaningful ways.

 Truly, R4 spoils us still.